isabelcabezasm/designpatterns/observer/README.md

 As you can see, a concrete subject implements *ISubject* and its methods: it will be able to add and remove observers and it will use *notifyObservers()* to update all the current observers whenever its state changes.
 Of course, the concrete subject can also have other methods, for getting and setting its state, for example.

 All the potential Observers need to implement *IObserver* and the *update()* method, which is called when the Subject's state changes.
-Please note that any class can be an observer, it just needs to implmenet *IObserver* interface and register with a concrete subject.
+Please note that any class can be an observer, it just needs to implement *IObserver* interface and register with a concrete subject.

 Going a little bit deeper into the solution, we have 2 options for the observer to get the update: either the Subject *pushes* the data to all the observers, or each observer *pulls* the data as needed.
 Even though this is an implementation detail, generally speaking *pulling* the data is a more flexilbe approach: each observer can pull just the data it requires, instead of getting all the data the subject want to share.